Forensic and Investigative Genetics

 Doctor of Philosophy

-PhD studies in Forensic and Investigative Genetics are broadly interdisciplinary.
-Students may undertake research in areas such as forensic genetics, clinical genetics, computational genetics, evolutionary genetics, microbial genetics and many other interrelated disciplines.
-The PhD degree requirements are met upon satisfactory completion of a minimum of 90 semester credit hours (SCH) of course work and research credits, including the successful completion of the requirements for advancement to candidacy and defense of their dissertation research.
+Doctoral studies in Forensic and Investigative Genetics are broadly interdisciplinary.
+The PhD degree requirements are met upon satisfactory completion of a minimum of 90 semester credit hours (SCH) of course work and research credits, including the successful completion of the requirements for advancement to candidacy and defense of the dissertation research.
 Students entering the program with a non-terminal MS degree must complete a minimum of 60 SCH beyond that earned in their master’s studies.
 It is expected that, prior to the awarding of the degree, students will have published, in press, or submitted two first-author publications in peer-reviewed journals.

 Advancement to Doctoral Candidacy

 The qualifying examination within the Department of Forensic and Investigative Genetics must be successfully completed prior to earning 72 SCH of coursework.
 The qualifying examination consists of written and oral components.
-Fundamental knowledge and understanding of general research techniques in genetics and molecular biology, and concepts regarding the analysis of genetic data will be included.
+Topics included in the qualifying exam may consist of fundamental knowledge and understanding of general research techniques in genetics and molecular biology, and concepts regarding the analysis of genetic data.
 The student is encouraged to meet with their committee members to discuss topic areas for review.
 However, the committee members are in no means restricted to those discussed or provided to the student.
 Refusal to take a qualifying exam will result in dismissal from the FIG graduate program.

 Successful completion of the qualifying examination must be accomplished before the student can register for Grant Writing (BMSC 6310).
 The student is permitted two attempts to pass the qualifying examination.
 Failure to pass the qualifying examination after two attempts will result in dismissal from the PhD program.

 Grant Writing (BMSC 6310)